worldfellow/worldfellow/README.md

 - Ruby on Rails
 - Python
 - Java for Android
-- Database etc list is exhaustive and endless.
+- Database etc list is exhaustive and endless
+- Redis
+- RabbitMQ
+- Sunbird

 ## Careers with us